toddbaert/markdown-cv/index.md

 ## Experience

 `2020-present`
-__Staff Software Engineer with Cloudbees__.
+__Staff Software Engineer, Team Lead with Cloudbees__.
 Leading development of new IAM functionality for Cloudbees' Saas platform, and supporting existing features.

 `2018-2020`
-__Senior Software Developer with Dynatrace__.
+__Senior Software Engineer with Dynatrace__.
 Led a team of engineers in development and maintenance of customer-facing account management, and identity management APIs and UIs built on microservices and the latest front-end web technologies.

 `2017-2018`
 __Enterprise Integration Consultant with Red Hat__.
 Designed solutions leveraging open-source tools and platforms such as API gateways, message brokers, and middleware, to solve the mission-critical technical challenges of enterprise clients.